-If you have access to a lake or wide river, rc float planes can give you a more challenging and very rewarding radio control flying experience.
+If you have access to a lake or wide and slow-flowing river, rc float planes can give you a more challenging and very rewarding radio control flying experience.

 The floats, pictured right, are made from tough and lightweight foam, with pre-bent wire struts that slot straight into the landing gear slots on the underside of the fuselage.